-If the document does not have an id-this will most likely indicate that the document has never been saved-a TypeError will be raised.
+If the document does not have an \id-this will most likely indicate that the document has never been saved- a TypeError will be raised.

 - fields (str, list, or tuple.)
-The names of the fields to pop from. - safe (bool.) (optional) Whether to perform the update in safe mode.
+The names of the fields to pop from. - safe (bool.) (optional) DEPRECATED Use w instead. - w (int.) (optional) The number of servers that must receive the update for it to be successful.